7mind/blog/lightweight-reflection.md

 ### Runtime: subtype checks

-Equality check is trivial --- we just need to use `equals` on our model instances.
+Equality check is trivial --- `equals` on our model instances would work just fine.
 Subtype check is very complicated.
 I wouldn't discuss it here, you may refer to my [actual implementation](https://github.com/7mind/izumi/blob/develop/fundamentals/fundamentals-reflection/src/main/scala/com/github/pshirshov/izumi/fundamentals/reflection/macrortti/LightTypeTagInheritance.scala).

- It's hard to understand what we even need to perform the check.
+It's hard to understand what is even needed to perform the check.

 Right now I'm storing the following data: